This savory frittata with its sweet leeks, creamy goat cheese, and delicately earthy sage make for a lovely blend of flavors.

 To serve, cut your fluffy frittata into slices.
 I love pairing it with a simple fruit salad and a cup of tea or coffee.

-I hope you all have a festive holiday season, spending time with loved ones and creating many happy memories that you’ll treasure for years to come.
-Enjoy, friends!
+I hope you have a festive holiday season, spending time with loved ones and creating many happy memories that you’ll treasure for years to come.
+Enjoy, my friend!

 Love this recipe?
 Pin it!